APPLICATIONS DUE THURSDAY, MAY 12

 Expectations & Eligibility

-Upon selection as a fellow, applicants will be required to submit a memorandum outlining the project’s paramaters and timeline, signed by their advisor and project supervisor, before the award is disbursed (by mid-May).
+Upon selection as a fellow, applicants will be required to submit a memorandum outlining the project’s parameters and timeline, signed by their advisor and project supervisor.
 Awardees are accountable for finishing projects outlined in these memoranda.

 Feedback on individual potential projects and advice on developing summer project opportunities are available via email, by contacting Ashley Melzer (amelzer [@] unc.edu).
 Prospective applicants may also use the Humanities Professional Pathway Award Application Checklist to identify, pursue, and propose high-quality eligible opportunities; and should consult the Frequently Asked Questions page before sending general inquiries.

 *Eligible graduate programs will be affiliated with American Studies; Anthropology; Art & Art History; Classics; Communication; Dramatic Art; English & Comparative Literature; Geography; Germanic and Slavic Languages and Literatures; History; Linguistics; Music; Philosophy; Religious Studies; Romance Studies; and Women & Gender Studies.
 Due to the grantor’s restrictions, students in humanities-oriented programs in the professional schools are unfortunately ineligible for funding through the Humanities for the Public Good Initiative.
 Students enrolled in qualitative social science programs within the College of Arts & Sciences, not already listed above, may write to the HPG Initiative director (Robyn Schroeder) to be considered for eligibility.